 ECONOMIC DYNAMISM creates stable expansion of businesses and industries and higher employment.
 The pillar matches the output and productivity of the local economy with the local resources.
 Localities are centers of economic activities, and due to this, business expansion and job creation are easily observable in local settings.
 It is divided into ten indicators:

 GOVERNMENT EFFICIENCY refers to the quality and reliability of government services and government support for effective and sustainable productive expansion.
-Conceptually, this factor looks at government as an institution that is generally not corrupt; able to protect and enforce contracts; apply moderate and reasonable taxation and is able to regulate proactively (La Porta et al, 1999).
-This represents the people and culture factor that Porter alluded to in understanding the process of competitiveness and making locations productive.
+This factor looks at government as an institution that is generally not corrupt; able to protect and enforce contracts; apply moderate and reasonable taxation and is able to regulate proactively.
 It is divided into ten indicators:

-INFRASTRUCTURE refers to the physical building blocks that connect, expand, and sustain a locality and its surroundings to enable the provision of goods and services.
-It involves basic inputs of production such as energy, water; interconnection of production such as transportation, roads, and communications; sustenance of production such as waste, disaster preparedness, environmental sustainability and human capital formation infrastructure.
-This represents the idea of making productivity sustainable over time.
+INFRASTRUCTURE pertains to the physical assets that connect, expand, and sustain a locality and its surroundings to enable provision of goods and services.
+It involves basic inputs of production such as energy, water; interconnection of production such as transportation, roads and communications; sustenance of production such as waste, disaster preparedness, environmental sustainability; and human capital formation infrastructure.
 It is divided into ten indicators:

 RESILIENCY applies to the capacity of a locality to build systems that can absorb change and disturbance and being able to adapt to such changes.
 It spans frameworks that bind LGUs and their constituents to prepare for possible shocks and stresses; budgeting for disaster risk reduction; hazard/risk identification mechanisms; resilience-related infrastructure; and resilience-related mechanisms.
 It is divided into ten indicators: